 Orthopedic Foundation for Animals

-Founded and originally incorporated as a private not-for-profit foundation in 1966, the OFFA originally focused on a means of limiting hip dysplasia in dogs.
-Since that time, the OFFA has expanded to operate an extensive database of genetic disease in all-breeds and they continue to interpret canine hip radiographs.
-In addition, they offer a number of genetic screenings and maintain a DNA bank for future canine health research in conjunction with the University of Missouri.
+Founded and originally incorporated as a private not-for-profit foundation in 1966, the OFA originally focused on a means of limiting hip dysplasia in dogs.
+Since that time, the OFA has expanded to operate an extensive database of genetic disease in all-breeds and they continue to interpret canine hip radiographs.
+In addition, they offer a number of genetic screenings, manage the Clear by Parentage program, and maintain a DNA bank for future canine health research in conjunction with the University of Missouri.

 Canine Health Information Center